 Encouraging and supporting the diversity and excellence of emerging Australian artists

-Over the 25 years since the Cultural Trust began, our 1,500 grantees have travelled to every continent and over 100 different countries, challenging themselves both personally and professionally.
-Clowns, painters, set designers, photographers, composers, musicians, painters, film-makers and curators... the list of artistic practices supported is almost as expansive as the projects undertaken.
+Over the 30 years since the Cultural Trust began, our 1,750 grantees have travelled to every continent and over 100 different countries, challenging themselves both personally and professionally.
+Creative producers, audio describers, set designers, poets, circus artists, musicians, painters, film-makers and curators... the list of artistic practices supported is almost as expansive as the projects undertaken.

 A number of the artists supported by the Cultural Trust have gone on to become household names or gain renown in their field, contributing in myriad ways to the calibre and vivacity of Australia's cultural life.

-If you are an early career or emerging artist with an opportunity to further your professional development overseas, you may be eligible for a grant of up to $10,000.
-To find out what it takes, please see how to apply for a grant.
-See here for future funding rounds including open and close dates as well as project start dates.
+If you are an early career or emerging artist with an opportunity to further your professional development overseas, you may be eligible for a grant of up to $15,000.
+Please see Apply for a Grant to learn about eligibility and criteria.
+Visit Funding Rounds to see open and close dates and eligible project start dates.

-Please note that due to the high level of demand for funding, applications from artists who have completed and acquitted a Cultural Trust grant within the past two years will not be considered.
+Please note that due to the high demand for funding, applications from artists who have completed and acquitted a Cultural Trust grant within the past two years will not be considered.